clarklindeveloper/notes/cors errors.md

 https://www.udemy.com/course/microservices-with-node-js-and-react/learn/lecture/19099018#overview

+- when domain/subdomain/port different from where we making request.
+- browser rejects requests unless we update request headers

 section 2 : a mini microservices app 22.
 Handling CORS errors

-- a cors request error occurs when you are on a domain trying to send data through to another domain/url eg. localhost:3000 makes a request to localhost:4000
+- a cors request error occurs when you are on a domain trying to send data through to another domain/url/port eg. localhost:3000 makes a request to localhost:4000

 - you can fix this by fixing it on the server